Solve each equation for x. arccos x + arctan 1 = 11π/12

 Inverse Trigonometric Functions

-Inverse trigonometric functions, such as arccos and arctan, are used to find angles when given a ratio of sides in a right triangle.
-For example, arccos x gives the angle whose cosine is x, while arctan 1 gives the angle whose tangent is 1, which is π/4.
-Understanding these functions is crucial for solving equations involving angles.
+Inverse trigonometric functions, such as arccos and arctan, return the angle whose trigonometric ratio equals a given value.
+For example, arccos x gives the angle whose cosine is x, and arctan y gives the angle whose tangent is y.
+Understanding their ranges and outputs is essential for solving equations involving these functions.